 My visit to ANZAC Cove began the night before ANZAC Day.
 There was a rumour that the crowds were beginning to swell at ANZAC Cove, so my tour leader suggested we head there early.

 At around 6pm on ANZAC eve, we took the car ferry across the Dardenelles (from Canakkale to Kilitbaher) to ensure we got a spot for the next day.
-It was only a short ferry journey and as we arrived in the small port on the Gallipoli Peninsula we all laughed when we saw the ”Bob Hawke Bar” which I am sure the name of this bar has changed every time a prime minister changes (if it still exists).
+It was only a short ferry journey and the lights of both towns sparkled on the water.
+As we arrived in the small port on the Gallipoli Peninsula we all laughed when we saw the ”Bob Hawke Bar”.
+Bob Hawke being the Prime Minister at the time.
+I am sure the name of this bar changes every time a prime minister changes (if it still exists).

 After a quick walk along the Main Street of Kilitbaher, we hopped onto our bus for the drive to ANZAC Cove.
 The bus ride was bumpy and windy and thankfully did not take long.
-This was because there were many buses and cars and people lining the road.
+This was because there were many buses and cars and people lining the road and we were unable to drive further.
 We were advised to hop out of the bus and walk with the rest of the crowds, so we did, in the dark.
+And we walked not knowing where we were going.

-We weren’t sure where we were walking but soon found where the dawn service was being held and found ourselves on the beach behind this area.
-And here, we waited in minimal light – it was about 10pm.
+Soon we found where the dawn service was being held.
+It was a stage set up close to the beach.
+And soon we found ourselves on the beach behind this area.
+Here, we waited in minimal light – it was about 10pm.
 Eight hours or so to go before the dawn service was to start.

 ANZAC Day Dawn Service